Assignation ruble

 The Assignation ruble (ассигнационный рубль; assignatsionny rubl) was the first paper currency of the Russian Empire.
 It was used from 1769 until 1849.
 The Assignation ruble had a parallel circulation with the silver ruble; there was an ongoing market exchange rate for these two currencies.
-In later period, the value of the Assignation ruble fell considerably below that of the silver ruble.
+Initially at parity with the silver ruble, the value of the Assignation ruble fell considerably below that of the silver ruble, finally settling at 3.50 Assignation rubles per silver ruble in the 1840s.

 History

-In 1768, during the reign of Catherine the Great, the Assignation Bank was founded to issue the first official paper currency.
+In 1768, during the reign of Catherine the Great, the Russian Assignation Bank was founded to issue the first official paper currency.
 It opened branches in St. Petersburg and Moscow in 1769.
 Several bank branches were afterwards established in other towns, called government towns.
 Notes of the denominations 100, 75, 50, and 25 rubles were issued upon payment of similar sums in copper money, which were refunded upon the presentation of those paper notes.

 The emergence of Assignation rubles was due to large government spending on military matters, leading to a shortage of silver in the treasury, as all financial calculations, especially in foreign trade, were conducted exclusively in silver and gold coins.
 This lack of silver, and the huge masses of copper coins in circulation in the Russian domestic market, led to large payments becoming extremely difficult to implement, necessitating the introduction of some form of paper currency for large transactions.

 The initial circulation of the Assignation Bank amounted to one million rubles worth of copper coins, with 500 thousand rubles each in the St. Petersburg and Moscow offices; thus the total emission of banknotes was also limited to one million rubles.